HomeGeneralWhat is the Fastest Car in the World?

 Koenigsegg Jesko Absolut – Theoretical 531–500 km/h (≈330–310 mph)

-Koenigsegg’s Jesko Absolut is engineered with one goal: breaking speed records.
+Koenigsegg’s Jesko Absolut is engineered with one goal: breaking speed records and potentially setting new world records.
 Its low-drag body and powerful 1,600 hp twin‑turbo V8 theoretically support speeds up to 531 km/h (≈330 mph).
-Real-world runs have yet to confirm this, but the car’s advanced aerodynamics and simulations place it at the pinnacle of potential top-speed capabilities.
+Real-world runs have yet to confirm this, but the car’s advanced aerodynamics and simulations place it at the pinnacle of potential official top speed capabilities, with a caveat regarding the achievement of such figures in practice.

 Hennessey Venom F5 – Claimed 500 km/h (≈311 mph)